mtwasetku-ui/physioto/src/content/blog/ndis-home-physiotherapy-funding.md

 **5 Documentation**

-Following the assessment, Michael provides a written summary of findings and the proposed programme.
+Following the assessment, Micheal provides a written summary of findings and the proposed programme.
 This documentation can be shared with your support coordinator and used to support plan reviews if required.

 ---